-Fine plan and set of views of Elizabethen London, published by Thomas Bowles and sold by John Bowles in 1723.
+Fine plan and set of views of Elizabethen London, published by John Bowles and sold by John Bowles in 1723.

 As noted in the British Library entry for this map: